npgrosser/houston/README.md

 For security reasons, you have to explicitly trust directories to allow Houston to use their context files.
 You do this by adding the directory to the _~~/houston/trusted_dirs_ file (using glob patterns).

-_Example content of ~/houston/trusted_dirs:_
+Example content of _~/houston/trusted_dirs_:

     /home/user/my-name
     /home/user/my-name/my-projects
     /home/user/my-name/my-projects/**

+Example content of _/home/user/my-name/my-projects/houston.ctxt_:

+    - I prefer to use Maven as my build tool for Java and Kotlin projects
+    - If it's between 10pm and 6am, I want you to tell me to stop working

 #### Dynamic Context using Command Variables

 Context files are not just simple text files.
 They are templates that can be filled with dynamic information using _command variables_.
-You can make use of them by using the '${cmd}' syntax in your context files.
+You can make use of them by using the `${cmd}` syntax.
-These command variables will be evaluated on each instruction and replaced with the output of the command.
+These command variables are evaluated on each instruction and replaced with the output of the command.

 Here is an example of a Context File using command variables: